M R Gardens now has a tiny home!

 Emily's main goal is to attract wildlife, but we needed to stick to nectar plants rather than ones that produce a lot of pollen for allergy concerns.
 After completing her design, I gave her a list of local nurseries where she could purchase the shade plants that my nursery doesn’t currently produce, and introduced her to my helper Brooke.
 The two were almost entirely self-sufficient from that point on.

-It's almost always breath-taking to walk into a natives garden after not visiting it for two or three years.
+It's nearly always breath-taking to walk into a natives garden after not visiting it for two or three years.
 The plants are so small when we plant them, and in the first year or two, their growth above ground is often slow because they put most their energy into their roots.
 I think my experience at Emily’s was particularly amazing because I saw all of Emily’s “insides”—her plant knowledge, love for wildlife, and commitment to healthy ecosystems—blossom on the outside into this beautiful landscape.
 I also knew that she and Brooke had formed a special professional bond to create this little urban oasis together.

 Most Fun Moment